ethagnawl/rmuxinator/README.md

 works)
 - set cwd for project
 - set default cwd for window
-- set cwd for pane
+- set cwd for pane -- pane 0 still TBD
-- set pane name
+- set pane name using `tmux set-option -g 'pane-border-format' foo`
 - separate tmux arg construction and shell calls. the args can all be moved into structs and computed up front.
 - better handling of parse errors (prettier error messages)